axonivy/docker-samples/README.md

 ## Licence

 All these samples are shipped with a limited demo licence.
 You are able to run the portal application.

+## Kubernetes Samples

+Also have a look at our [kubernetes samples](https://github.com/axonivy/kubernetes-samples)